better/dockerimages/README.md

 sure to update the version accordingly based on if there are potential breaking changes in your update.

+## Viewing existing images

+This repo is connected to Dockerhub which deals with building our images whenever tags are updated.
+This is configured through a regular expression set in Dockerhub that converts the tag into a path to a Dockerfile and directory for building.
+When tags are updated or set for the first time provided they follow the format above they should be automatically built and published by Dockerhub.

+To view the status on Dockerhub you can go [here](https://hub.docker.com/repository/docker/better/dockerimages).
+Credentials for if you need additional info can be found in Okta if you search for "Dockerhub."
+Depending on the size of the image the build might take quite some time but generally our smaller images finish in less than 10 minutes total after tags are set.

 ## Updating an existing image

 First make the appropriate update to the Dockerfile in question.
 Next